shahaamir4u/CO2Calculator/README.md

 ## API Key
-Please get the API generated from the following [openrouteservice](https://openrouteservice.org/) Then you need to set the generated key in your environment variable ORS_TOKEN of your system.
+Please get the API generated from the following [openrouteservice](https://openrouteservice.org/) Then you need to set the generated key in your environment variable ORS_TOKEN of your system as described in [here](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html)

 ## Install
 Use the zip file shared and unzip it.